MasashiSode/MasashiSode/README.md

-Hi, welcome to my Github.
+Hi, welcome to my GitHub.

 you can also find me in